Mik3M4n/BaCoN/README.md

 We provide an example of classification in the notebook ```Classification.ipynb``` in ```notebooks/```.
 This implements the computation of the confidence as described in Sec.
 2.3 and Appendix B of the paper, and can be used to reproduce Fig. 6-8-9.

 One can also classify any new power spectrum and compute the confidence in the classification.
 This is done in a straightforward way: it is sufficient to save the data in the correct format (see *Data*) and to follow the steps outlined in the notebook.

+The notebook can be run directly in Google Colab.

 ## Adding cosmologies